i2y/d2mcp/README.md

 ## Prerequisites

 - Go 1.24.3 or higher
+- D2 v0.6.7 or higher (included as dependency)
 - For PNG/PDF export (optional):
   - `rsvg-convert` (from librsvg) or
   - ImageMagick (`convert` command)